HaNjIhEoN1/RNAseq/README.md

 ## Index
 Ⅰ. Preparation process

-Ⅱ. in linux
+Ⅱ. In Linux

-Ⅲ. in R
+Ⅲ. In R

 ### Ⅰ. Preparation process